hcslearning/ingles/apuntes.md

 ## Common Questions

+- How do I pronounce this word?
+- what is the meaning of this word? / what does this word mean? / what does it mean?
 - How long have you been using the application?
 - How are you doing? / How are you? / How is it going? / How have you been? / What's new with you? / How are things? / How's everything? / How are you feeling? / How have you been holding up?
+- What is the gentilicio of the Philippines?

 ------------------------------------------------------------------------